 - 1. Starting order for CAIs - 1.1.
-Starting order for the first Competition for CAIs - 1.1.1 The starting order will be a physical draw, held in the presence of the President of the Ground Jury and open to Athletes. - 1.1.2 Starting Order for the second and third Competitions for CAIs
+Starting order for the first Competition for CAIs - 1.1.1 The starting order will be a physical draw, held in the presence of the President of the Ground Jury and open to Athletes. - 1.1.2 Starting Order for the second and third Competitions for CAIs a) The Athletes competing twice with their turnout in the highest placing, followed by b) Retired Athletes, followed by c)-Eliminated Athletes, followed by The Athletes competing twice with their turnout in the highest placing, followed by The Athletes competing twice with their turnout in the highest placing, followed by The Athletes competing twice with their turnout in the highest placing, followed by The remaining Athletes, commencing with the highest number of penalties, so that Athlete with the least number of penalties achieved without Retirement or Elimination will start last. - 2.
+Starting order for CAIOs and Championships - 2.1.
+Starting order for Dressage for CAIOs and Championships

 The Athletes will go in reverse order of the results in the previous Competition(s).
 The Starting order will be: